Lance-Wong/Lance-Wong.github.io/_posts/2018-06-01-Canitchart.md

 img: concert.jpeg
 ---

-A link to my application can be found [here](http://canitchart.us-east-2.elasticbeanstalk.com/)
+A link to my application can be found [here](http://canitchart.us-east-2.elasticbeanstalk.com/).
+Type in both the song and its corresponding artist and see how it fares in terms of the Billboard Hot-100.
+The graph in the center is an index of how each song's audio feature compares to the average Billboard song's audio features.
+To see how the artist is rated as a whole, click the "artist page" section.

 # Overview